Analysis | What we know about Trump’s trip to the hospital last November

 On Tuesday, he turned his spotlight on Trump’s physical health.

-It seems safe to say that not everyone is convinced that last November’s trip was a non-issue.
+It seems safe to say that not everyone is persuaded that last November’s trip was a non-issue.